Amid talk of restarting economy, virus keeps killing in NYC

 New York hospitals are still jammed with nearly 18,000 coronavirus patients, fewer than the crushing numbers authorities once feared but still at crisis levels that have barely budged for more than a week.
 Nearly 4,400 of those patients were on ventilators, the majority of whom, if past trends hold, are unlikely to survive.

 The virus has also continued to rage through the metro area.
 In New Jersey, deaths have more than doubled in a week, to more than 3,500 as of Thursday.
 In Connecticut, fatalities rose 40% in the last week to over 970 overall.
-Most of the deaths in both states have been in New York City suburbs.
+Most of the deaths in both states have been in the greater New York City area.

+Conditions inside hospitals have stabilized as help has poured in.
+At Jacobi Hospital in the Bronx, the emergency room is less crushed, but demands remain heavy in the intensive care unit, said nurse Sean Petty.

+Rachel Platten’s “Fight Song,” now played every time someone comes off a ventilator, resounds several times a day, giving staffers a morale boost.
+But colleagues told Petty they were busy with cardiac arrest calls all night Wednesday.

 “We will end up where we started, an influx of people and struggling to save them all,” said Diana Torres, a nurse at Mount Sinai West in Manhattan.
 “If we reopen now, we just wasted our time.”

-Note: - UPDATE: Gov. Reeves extends stay-at-home order for one more week